Free Museums Day and Night in Barcelona

 International Museum Day was established in 1977 to highlight the essential role of museums in the cultural landscape.
 In previous years, the event has featured over 35,000 museums in over 145 different countries.

-In Barcelona, you will be able to visit the permanent exhibitions of the Design Museum for free between 10am and 8pm.
-The Picasso Museum will also be free between 9am and 8.30pm (but you need to register in advance and bring the ticket printed).
-The MNAC will be free from 10am to 8pm and the MACBA from 11am to 7.30pm.
+In Barcelona, you will be able to visit the permanent exhibitions of the Design Museum for free and the Picasso Museum will also be free, but you need to register in advance and bring the ticket printed.
+The MNAC will be free and the MACBA too.

 - For more choice and a whole host of fun activities to boot, though, Museums Night is hard to beat!